gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 - If you must use an acronym, spell it out in the first instance for clarity.
 In general, include the acronym in parentheses following the spelled-out term.
 You can use the acronym without spelling it out on subsequent mentions in the same article, page, or screen.

 - Don't introduce acronyms that are used just once.
-If an acronym will appear only once in your content, just spell out the term.
+If an acronym will appear only once in your content, spell out the term.
 Don't introduce it in parentheses after the spelled-out version.

 - Be careful with acronyms in titles and headings.
 Avoid using an acronym for the first time in a title or heading unless it's a keyword you need to place in the title or heading for SEO.
 If the first use of the acronym is in a title or heading, introduce the acronym (in parentheses, following the spelled-out term) in the following body text.